blakeblackshear/frigate/docs/docs/integrations/home-assistant.md

 <a name="streams"></a>

-## RTMP stream

-RTMP is deprecated and it is recommended to switch to use RTSP restreams.

 ## RTSP stream

 In order for the live streams to function they need to be accessible on the RTSP